-Local Administrative Units 1 and LAU 2 are European Union Statistical units which replaced the former Nomenclature of Units for Territorial Statistics (NUTS) level 4 and NUTS level 5 respectively on 11 July 2003.
+Local Administrative Units 1 are European Union Statistical units which have replaced the former Nomenclature of Units for Territorial Statistics (NUTS) level 4 since 11 July 2003.

-Currently in Scotland, the lowest level (LAU2 areas) is based on the single-member wards which were in operation until the introduction of the multi-member wards in 2007) were archived from January 2018.
+LAU 2 which were based on the single-member wards (which were in operation until the introduction of the multi-member wards in 2007) were archived from January 2018.

-There are 5 levels of statistical units - LAU2 (the lowest), LAU1, NUTS3, NUTS2 & NUTS1 (the highest).
-The highest 4 unit levels are made up of groupings of the level immediately below.
+There are 4 levels of statistical units - LAU1 (the lowest), NUTS3, NUTS2 & NUTS1 (the highest).

 Local Authority (LA) is a generic term for any level of local government in the UK.
 In geographic terms LAs therefore include English counties, non-metropolitan districts, metropolitan districts, unitary authorities and London boroughs; Welsh unitary authorities; Scottish council areas; and Northern Irish district council areas.